JGDR20/jgdr20/jmm/johnsmodelmadness/buildallchin.md

 				<blockquote>On the shelf, part built, for sale</blockquote>
 			</td>
 			<td>
-				It doesn't surprise us that one frequently sees part-built Allchins and sets of part-machined castings for sale at exhibitions, or advertised in the model press, unfortunately adverts in the latter case frequently mention failing health as a reason for the sale.
+				<p>It doesn't surprise us that one frequently sees part-built Allchins
+				and sets of part-machined castings for sale at exhibitions, or advertised in the model press, unfortunately adverts in the latter case frequently mention failing health as a reason for the sale.</p>
 			</td>
 		</tr>
 	</table>